grebnesorbocaj/learn_spark/README.md

   - looks like Yaadi doesn't even format with this often but it's nice and succint
 - Python-Dotenv and Config.py
   - using a dotenv file is good practice something I should get used to

-## Ratings Counter

-This is the first running script, as part of Frank Kanes "Taming Big Data with Apache Spark and Python".

-Code in directory: `learn_spark/ratings_counter/ratings-counter.py`